 - A smaller percentage of local workers employed as Clerical and Administrative Workers (11.1% compared to 13.4%)

-The largest changes in the jobs held by the in the District Council of Mount Barker workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the District Council of Mount Barker between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+338 local workers)

 - Machinery Operators And Drivers (+104 local workers)